 12. Pour 1 to 1¼ cups water to make a gravy.
 Mix well and boil the gravy until it thickens.
 When it is done you will see some traces of oil on the gravy.
 Taste test the gravy and add more salt and sugar if needed.
 Sugar helps to balance the flavors and you may leave out.

 13. Add the fried eggs and give a gentle stir.
 Cover & cook on a low heat for 2 to 3 minutes for the eggs to absorb the flavors.
 Optional – take ¼ teaspoon kasuri methi in your palm, crush them and add it here.

-13. Optional for creamy curry – Meanwhile blend together 10 cashews with half cup water to smooth milk.
+13. Optional for creamy curry – Meanwhile blend together 10 cashews with 4 to 5 tablespoons water to smooth milk.
 Then pour it and cook for 1 to 2 mins until the curry turns thick.
 Or you can just add 3 to 4 tablespoons of cream.
 Sprinkle coriander leaves.
 Serve punjabi egg curry with naan, rice, roti or paratha.